Meet Hannah, our Swansea Partner

 Feedback from my clients and business contacts so far has been overwhelmingly positive, with many already providing referrals based on the good reputation that I have already earned in the area.

 Swansea currently has more than 5 million visitors every year.
 Interestingly, 85% of tourists revisit Swansea, and 80% will stay for an average of 4 days.

 This is a chance for property owners in Swansea who are ready to capitalise on this booming industry and increase their income through short lets.

-There are many challenges facing property owners in Swansea that make them reluctant to enter the short-letting market such as poor management systems, extra costs for unexpected damage, the classic horror stories of ‘party weekends’ and the subsequent cleaning fees, etc. This is where Pass the Keys Swansea will be able to help.
+There are many challenges facing property owners in Swansea that make them reluctant to enter the short-letting market such as poor management systems, extra costs for unexpected damage, the classic horror stories of ‘party weekends’ and the subsequent cleaning fees, etc. This is where Pass the Keys Swansea steps in!

 Q: What advice would you give to property owners if they want to host on Airbnb?

 HM: I think this would be the same advice I give our McCartan Lettings landlords!
 Guests, like tenants, expect a high standard of accommodation, particularly if they have chosen to book your property instead of a hotel.